Are you planning an amazing Costa Rica itinerary for 10 days in Santa Teresa? Then you’ve come to the right place!

 Pranamar Villas is a gorgeous, intimate boutique hotel right on the water with luxury two-story villas built around a free-form saltwater pool and tropical gardens, and elaborate beachfront villas.

 Getting here is an adventure in itself!
-Best way to get here is by flight through our local domestic airline Green Airways or by private charter.
+The best way to get here is by flight through our local domestic airline Green Airways or by private charter.

 This is a short 25-minute scenic flight that will get you from Juan Santamaria Airport to Tambor.
 From Tambor, you can either have a car rental company meet you or we can help you arrange a transfer to pick you up for the 50-minute drive to Pranamar.

-You can also get here through land.
-Keep in mind that any of the driving options from San José or Juan Santamaria airport takes minimum 5 hours and involves a ferry crossing.
+You can also get here through the land.
+Keep in mind that any of the driving options from San José or Juan Santamaria airport takes a minimum of 5 hours and involves a ferry crossing.

 Click here if Pranamar Villas is right for your Costa Rica Itinerary

 In our blog: When you paint a picture in your mind about the idyllic way to relax and enjoy the most amazing sunset on one of the most beautiful beaches in Costa Rica, the only doubt is what type of cocktail or a refreshing drink you will be sipping on while you are in paradise.???
 Link in bio. . . . #costarica #puravida #travel #nature #love #beach #beachlife #adventure #beautiful #pool #wanderlust #travelgram #explore #vacation #instagram #beachlife #beachvibes #costaricacool #summer #santateresa #surf #yoga #paradise #relax #beachfronthotel #happyhour #beachbar #cocktails #fun #beachvibes

 Ready to plan your trip, grab my FREE Vacation Planner to help you plan your trip in the time it takes to watch your favorite TV show!